seinecle/blog/_posts/2023-05-25-optimizing-speed-of-pairwise-comparisons.md

 1. a small, memory efficient `long` primitive.
 2. a `Long` object which takes more memory, but is more capable in terms of methods and integration with the Java Collection framework.

 As said above I went for longs not Longs for the sake of not using much memory given the size of the dataset.
 But in some parts of the code, Java can implicitly turn a `long` into a `Long` to carry an operation you asked for.
 Boxing is converting a `long` into a `Long`, and unboxing is the reverse.
 This is trivial but can end up consuming precious nanoseconds, multipled many times.
-Making sure I did not use `long` here, `Long` there in the code helped improve speed.
+Making sure I consistently relied on `long` variables, not `Long`, helped improve speed.

 ## Tracking pairs is slow?
 Remove this step